 Indian meal moths, of the types of moths in New Mexico, are considered major pests in agricultural settings and stored food products.

-The female moths lay their eggs on food sources, hatching them into larvae that consume the food while they grow into adulthood.
+Female moths lay their eggs on food sources, hatching them into larvae that consume the food until they reach adulthood.

-Damage is caused by the larvae consuming large amounts of grain and other materials, leaving behind feces and webbing as they tunnel through it.
+The larvae damage the plant by consuming large amounts of grain and other materials, leaving behind feces and webbing as they tunnel through it.

-In conjunction with proper storage of food items, Indian meal moths can be kept away from homes through traps and chemicals such as Insect Growth Regulators (IGRs.)
+In conjunction with proper food storage, Indian meal moths can be kept away from homes through traps and chemicals such as Insect Growth Regulators (IGRs).

 5. Joined Underwing Moth